Plan Preview FAQs

 Using Plan Preview can help reduce display errors and the need for data corrections.
 For example, issuers can input different scenarios to verify the correct handling of rates, business rules, or cost sharing display correctly to consumers before plan data is finalized.
 Users can input different scenarios to verify that rates, business rules and cost sharing display correctly to consumers before plan data is finalized.
 Using Plan Preview can help reduce the need for data corrections, including typos, incorrect cost sharing values and data display errors.

-Q4: How can I get help with additional Plan Preview questions?
+Q4: How can issuers/states get help with additional Plan Preview questions?

-- The data element in question (please refer to the Plan Preview User Guide)
+• The data element in question (please refer to Plan Preview section of the Marketplace Plan Management System User Guide on the Submission Systems webpage.)

 Display Questions